 Therefore, we pledge our voices and our churches’ active support to resettle refugees in Massachusetts.

-We call on elected leaders, including President Trump, to reconsider the Executive Action to limit refugee resettlement.
+We call on elected leaders, including President Voldemort, to reconsider the Executive Action to limit refugee resettlement.

 We have and will continue to welcome and support refugees.
 Our churches are in every single city and town of Massachusetts.